Last Updated on June 1, 2023 by Dave Schoenbeck

-Every business owner wants to hire and develop the best rock star talent now, but the methodology behind how leaders recognize talent is not always based on fact.
-Hiring managers tend to hire candidates based on certain criteria, not realizing that they’re not making an unbiased decision.
+Every business owner wants to hire and develop the best rock star talent, but the methodology behind how leaders recognize talent is not always based on fact.
+Instead, hiring managers hire candidates based on specific criteria, not realizing they’re not making an unbiased decision.

 The Problem with Identifying Leaders in the Workplace

-If you want to hire and develop the best talent now, the first step is recognizing the ways that unconscious bias can creep into your hiring process.
-Here are 5 common approaches you might be taking, along with reasons to change them.
+If you want to hire and develop the best talent now, the first step is recognizing how unconscious bias can creep into your hiring process.
+Here are 5 common approaches you might be taking and reasons to change them.

 - “Who is most like me?”
-Managers tend to hire people who have similar personalities, job histories, and life experiences to themselves.
+Managers tend to hire people with similar personalities, job histories, and life experiences.
 However, the best hires are usually the candidates that challenge the team, and sometimes that’s not what you might expect or prefer.
-We don’t want everyone to be the same, because “yes people” won’t challenge our way of thinking.
+We don’t want everyone to be the same because “yes, people” won’t challenge our way of thinking.

 - “Who will fit the job specs today?”
-The people you employ today may not be the people with the best skills and potential when the business gets bigger.
-We tend to hire for today’s budget and job description and not the critical thinking skills needed to manage a big team, branch, or division.
+The people you employ today may not be those with the best skills and potential when the business grows.
+We tend to hire for today’s budget and job description, not the critical thinking skills needed to manage a big team, branch, or division.
 You want a candidate who can grow with your business.

 Developing Organizational Talent that Lasts

-In order to hire and develop the best talent now, you can’t just trust a gut feeling.
-It is my strong belief that we should use assessment tools to assist in hiring decisions.
+You can’t just trust a gut feeling to hire and develop the best talent now.
+I firmly believe we should use assessment tools to assist in hiring decisions.
 Science can help us supplement a candidate’s interview and job history, resulting in a much less biased hiring decision.

-Use assessment tools to measure a potential employee’s skills and smarts in a way that you just can’t through an interview alone.
-Scoring candidates on an assessment can help you get a clearer view of the playing field.
+Use assessment tools to measure a potential employee’s skills and smarts in a way that you can’t do through an interview alone.
+In addition, scoring candidates on an assessment can help you get a clearer view of the playing field.

-Consider implementing assessment tools into your hiring process if you don’t have one already.
+Consider implementing assessment tools into your hiring process if you don’t have one.
 Your bottom line will thank you.

 Want to talk more about your hiring strategy?
-If you’re looking to hire and develop the best talent now, fill out my contact form for a complimentary coaching session, and let’s work on building organizational talent in your business.
+If you want to hire and develop the best talent now, fill out my contact form for a complimentary coaching session.
+Let’s work on building organizational skills in your business.